shibino-developer/plamparambil-power-tools-website/README.md

 - HTML
 - CSS
 - JavaScript
-- Bootstrap (optional)
+- Bootstrap
-- [Any other technologies or frameworks used]

 ## Deployment

 The website is hosted using GitHub Pages.
-You can access it [here](https://your-username.github.io/your-repository-name/).
+You can access it https://github.com/shibino-developer/plamparambil-power-tools-website.

 ## Getting Started